mendess/spell-book/README.md

  - [projects](./spells/projects.spell) - Open dmenu, show me my projects, open a terminal in the selected one
  - [refresh_firefox](./spells/refresh_firefox.spell) - Refreshes firefox
  - [ssh-menu](./spells/ssh-menu.spell) - A menu to quickly open ssh connections
- - [syncmusic](./spells/syncmusic.spell) - A termux only script that predownloads all music from $PLAYLIST
  - [syncspellbook](./spells/syncspellbook.spell) - Tries to synchronise with changes to the remote repository.
 Also runs [learnSpells](./learnSpells.sh) and [castRunes](./castRunes.sh)
  - [termFromHere](./spells/termFromHere.spell) - Opens a terminal in the same `cwd` as the focused `X` program.
  - [todo](./spells/todo.spell) - Write/remove a task to do later.
 Select an existing entry to remove it from the file, or type a new entry to add it.